ValueLabs Launches Cognitive Ops as a New Service Line

 About ValueLabs

 ValueLabs is a global technology company focused on Product Development, Data Technology and Digital Services.
 Powered by The Digital Flywheel™, ValueLabs provides end-to-end solutions in the fields of Customer Experience, Data & Analytics, Product Development, and Automation.
-Over the last 22 years, the company has expanded to 30 locations, 5500 associates and 150 clients worldwide, and has recorded an industry-leading client Net Promoter Score (NPS) of over 75 for several years in a row.
+Over the last 22 years, the company has expanded to 30 locations, 5500 associates, 150 clients worldwide, and recorded an industry-leading client Net Promoter Score (NPS) of over 75 in 2019.

 About The Digital Flywheel™

-The concept of the Digital Flywheel™ was developed using the four elements: Product Development, Analytics, Automation and Experience.
-It was designed keeping the Business Strategy at the core, in order to align with the business objectives or organizational goals.
-These four elements then enhance one another, to meet the business objective and enable sustainable business momentum.
+The concept of The Digital Flywheel™ was developed using the following four elements: Design, Data & Analytics, Automation and Product Development.
+We have Business Strategy at the core of The Digital Flywheel™, to stay aligned with our clients' digital transformation goals.
+Each element of The Digital Flywheel™ amplifies the other, creating sustainable business momentum.

 Bhavana Reddy